dinde451/jarr.d1/Jarulfs_Guide.md

 Checks for hit recovery are done between step 4 and 5 and will thus not be affected by the use of Mana Shield.
-For more information regarding a bug and Mana Shield, see chapter 6.1.1.
+For more information regarding a bug and Mana Shield, see CHAPTER_LINK_mana-shield.

 Hit recovery